weiganghuang/holops-1803/task1.md

 1. The content of the file is available at [L2Vpn.yang](https://github.com/weiganghuang/HOLOPS-1803/blob/master/solution/L2Vpn/src/yang/L2Vpn.yang)

-    **Note: You can find the solution of the L2Vpn.yang from NSO server, at `/home/nso/solution/L2Vpn/src/yang/` for your reference.**

 1. Save the updated L2Vpn.yang file.

 9. Enter the following commands to compile the project L2Vpn at the NSO server